Needlesslord/PaintWars_by_BrainDeadStudios/Docs/TDD.md

 ## Introduction

-"GAME NAME" is an isometric single player RTS game featuring a campaign with playable units, buildable structures and manageable resources where the player will have to fight against waves of enemies trying to destroy his base.
+"GAME NAME" is an isometric single player RTS game featuring a campaign with playable units, buildable structures and manageable resources where the player will have to fight against waves of enemies trying to destroy their base.
+The language used will be C++.
+For more about the game check out our [GDD](GDD.md).

 **Development Team:**

 [Nuria Lamonja](https://github.com/Needlesslord)
-Team Leader
++ Team Leader

 [Tomás Carreras](https://github.com/tomascarreras1000)
-Technical Director
++ Technical Director

 [Marc Ariza](https://github.com/MarcArizaAlborni)
-Design Director
++ Design Director

 [Enric Durán](https://github.com/EnricGDV)
-Art Director
++ Art Director

 [Álex Lopez](https://github.com/AlexLA99)
-QA Director
++ QA Director

 [Marc San José]()
-Coder, Designer
++ Coder, Designer

 ***